MohamedMinasudeen/AXI4_Memory_Controller/README.md

 ![](Output.png)

- This project is open-source and provided under the MIT License.
-Contributions are welcome!
+This AXI4 Memory Controller is designed for learning, simulation, and integration into custom SoC designs.
+Contributions, suggestions, and feedback are welcome.